Have you ever wondered if you’re hurting yourself by the way you’re sleeping?

-In this article, you’ll learn the best and worst positions you can sleep in, and the effect this has on your spine, nervous system and health.
+In this article, you’ll learn the best and worst sleeping positions and the effect this has on your spine, nervous system and overall health.

 Let’s start with the ‘best’ positions.
-When you adopt one of the these, you will be placing your spine in a position that causes the least amount of stress and strain on a nightly basis.
+When you adopt one of these, you will be placing your spine in a position that causes the least amount of stress and strain on your body.

-Remember, your spine protects your nervous system – the controlling and coordinating system of your whole body!
+Your spine protects your nervous system – the controlling and coordinating system of your whole body.

 When you do something to look after your spine, you will create a positive influence on many aspects of your health by having a nervous system that works better!

-The next time when you sleep on your back, place a small pillow beneath your knees as a support to help maintain a natural curve of the spine.
+The next time you sleep on your back, try placing a small pillow under your knees.
+This support helps to maintain spinal alignment.

-This position allows an even distribution of body weight therefore ensuring good alignment of the head, neck and spine.
+The position allows an even distribution of body weight and assists with comfortable positioning of the head, neck and back.

-To do so, you should lie flat on your back without twisting the head to either sides.
-Place a thin pillow – ideally one with a contour that follows the natural curve of the neck – under the head and neck.
-Then add another small pillow under the knees.
+To do so, lie flat on your back without turning the head to either side.
+Place a pillow, ideally one with a contour that follows the natural curve of the neck, under your head.
+Then add an additional small pillow under the knees.

-Side Sleeping with a Pillow Between the Knee
+Side sleeping with a pillow between the knees

-Sleeping on the side is by far the most common sleeping position.
-By positioning a pillow between the knees, it raises the upper leg hence restoring the normal alignment of the pelvis, the sacrum and the rest of spine.
+Lying on your side is a common sleeping position.
+By placing a pillow between the knees, it raises the upper leg restoring the normal alignment of the pelvis, sacrum (tailbone) and spine.

-Sleeping on your stomach (face down) puts most of your body weight at your chest and abdominal area.
+Sleeping on your stomach or face down puts most of your body weight on your chest and abdominal area.

-This causes your core to sink deeper into the mattress while your limbs and head stay higher up on the surface, distorting your natural spinal alignment and causing spine and nervous system damage which often surfaces as neck and back pain.
+This causes your abdomen to sink down, distorting the natural spinal alignment and causing spine and nervous system damage which often manifests as neck and back pain.

-Also, the pressure of your body increases the pressure on your muscles, joints, and organs.
+Also, the pressure on your body increases strain on your muscles, joints and organs.

 Lack of sleep is one of the major drivers of poor health in modern society.

-It produces, among other things, a ‘stress response’ that shifts your physiology from one of rest/repair/regeneration to that of fight/flight – not good for long-term health!
+It produces a ‘stress response’ that shifts your body from resting, repairing and regenerating to that of ‘fight’ and ’flight’ which is not good for long-term health!

-To ensure maximum comfort and less pain during sleep, having a spine and nervous system working properly will certainly help.
+To ensure maximum comfort and less pain during sleep, having a well-functioning spine and nervous system will help.

-As chiropractors at Canberra Spine Centre, we help people every day to achieve better sleep quality.
+As chiropractors at Canberra Spine Centre, we help people every day to achieve better quality sleep.